 About halfway through the Sak Yant tattoo the corners of the monk’s face roll up into a grin and he says with the innocence that only a monk could possess “You are not crying because of the pain, you are crying because of the magic.”

 Maybe he was right, it hurt, sure – but I wasn’t crying from the pain.
 I honestly don’t know why I was crying, it only lasted a few minutes and before I even realized, he was finished.
 I wiped away the tears and a few more taps with his needle and my tattoo was finished.
 Did I really just get tattooed by a monk?
 In Thailand?

-Five years ago if you were to tell me I’d be living in Thailand I’d call you crazy, and if you said I’d be getting tattooed by a monk I’d tell you to seek help.
+Five years ago if you were to tell me I’d be living in Thailand I’d probably think you were crazy.
+If you said I’d be getting tattooed by a monk I’d probably tell you to seek help.
 Isn’t it crazy how life changes and how travel can change you?

 My Sak Yant Tattoo Journey